Fandermill/TechTolk/docs/pages/sources/json.md

 ## JSON format

-TechTolk will in the root object of the JSON for properties `translationSet` and `translationSets`.
+TechTolk will search in the root object of the JSON for properties `translationSet` and `translationSets`.
 The plural forms, `translationSets` is nothing more than an array of the other.

 The singular form `translationSet` should be an object with properties `divider` and `translations`.
-The former should contain the divider key and the latter is an array of objects of which the property/value pairs will be the translation key and translation value pair.
+The former should contain the divider key and the latter should be an object of which the property/value pairs will be the translation key and translation value pair.

 When reading translation sets from files without the divider key in the filename,